Hamxter/lazycommit/README.md

 # LazyCommit

-A comprehensive lazygit configuration that integrates GitHub Copilot for AI-powered commit message generation and advanced git workflow enhancements.
+A comprehensive lazygit configuration with modular AI provider support for intelligent commit message generation and advanced git workflow enhancements.
+Currently supports GitHub Copilot with a clean architecture for adding additional AI providers.

 ## Screenshots